Feature

 Frequently asked questions

-Can I import existing vendors from a spreadsheet?
+Can I import existing vendors?

 Does the system handle multi-currency vendors?